Garhdiwala: Facilities

-This moderate town is a very close-knit community and a business hub for numerous villages around it.
-Local business ranges from grocery, jewellers, clothing merchants, hardware stores, chemist, electrical and electronics suppliers to cold storage and wheat storage facilities.
+This moderate town has a very close-knit community and a business hub for numerous villages around it.
+Local business ranges from grocery, jewellers, clothing merchants, hardware stores, chemists, electrical and electronics suppliers to cold storage and wheat storage facilities.
 There are various doctor clinics, banks, and educational institutions.

 Garhdiwala has its own Police Station and Post office as well.